 If you have a driveway, there’s a high chance you’ve already installed some asphalt hardscaping around your house.
 It’s not the greatest option for severe conditions, but it may live for 15 years or more if it never gets too hot or too cold.
 Although it is long-lasting, it must be resealed on a regular basis (which may be expensive) and patched as required to maintain it in excellent condition.

 There are many benefits to using brick.
 It comes in a range of sizes and hues, is adaptable to nearly any environment, and looks beautiful in the appropriate setting.
 It isn’t the most durable of materials, though, due to its inherent porosity, which renders it susceptible to weather degradation.
 It’s also time-consuming, both during installation and throughout the course of the hardscape feature’s lifespan.
 Expect to pressure wash a brick drive many times a year if you install one.
-To avoid peeling and erosion, other brick elements will need to be re-sealed on a regular basis.
+To avoid damage from pressure washing, it is recommended you get help from your local pressure cleaning company.

 For good reason, natural stone has been utilized for millennia.
 It’s very appealing, fits in perfectly with the surrounding environment, seems natural, and is available in a number of materials, including limestone, granite, marble, sandstone, and slate.
 If you choose a stone that is native to your area, it will be well adapted to the environment, guaranteeing a long life and high durability.
 The high cost is one of its drawbacks.
 Despite the fact that the initial investment would be greater than for other materials, maintenance and continuing expenses will be low.
 If the flexibility and visual appeal of natural stone have piqued your interest, you have two options: solid stone or loose stone.
 Loose stone is often used for pathways and driveways, but it has a lot more potential, making it an ideal choice for garden borders or even patios.
 Solid stone is very flexible, since it comes in a variety of various sizes and colors that may be placed together to create a dramatic focal point.